zmbikayi/zmbikayi.github.io/_pages/about.md

 Check out my <a href="https://zmbikayi.github.io/publications/"> publications.</a> Most of the papers are open access.
 But if you can't find a paper, shoot me an email and I will be happy to share the PDF.

 For those who have no idea what it means, well, I make flying things fly.
 By flying things, I mean aircraft, UAVs, airships, etc...
+I am also a professional Scratcher (Not a DJ.
+More like a Simulink wizard).

 Personal Interests
 ------